determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/setup-aks-cluster.rst

     --enable-cluster-autoscaler --min-count 0 --max-count 4

 *******************************
- Creating a kubeconfig for AKS
+ Create a kubeconfig for AKS
 *******************************

 After creating the cluster, ``kubectl`` should be used to deploy apps.
 In order for ``kubectl`` to